ntu-news-media-lab/percentag/README.md

 # Usage
 <ul>
-    <li> 1.
-Go to any article from Dealstreatasia's website </li>
+    <li>Go to any article from Dealstreatasia's website </li>
-    <li> 2.
-Use percentag to save any tags you like at the tags tab</li>
+    <li>Use percentag to save any tags you like at the tags tab</li>
-    <li> 3.
-Go to recommended tab to find recommended articles curated just for you</li>
+    <li>Go to recommended tab to find recommended articles curated just for you</li>
 </ul>